 AREA CREDITS

 Writing and Speaking: (6 credits)

 ENGL 1120 (Composition II) 3

 COMM 1130 (Public Speaking) or ENGL 2210 (Technical Writing) 3

-Students who do not place into ENGL 1120 may apply the credit hours fro om the prerequisite ENGL 1110 (or its
+Students who do not place into ENGL 1120 may apply the credit hours fi rom the prerequisite ENGL 1110 (or its

-equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requi rements below.
+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requ irements below.

 Mathematics and Statistics: (3 credits)

 3

-Select one course from the UNM Core Curriculum in Mathematics and State istics.

-Physical and Natural Sciences: (4 credits)
+Select one course from the UNM Core Curriculum in Mathematics and Stat Physical and Natural Sciences: (4 credits) tistics.

 4

-Select one course from the UNM Core Curriculum in Physical and Natural Se ciences, which must include a lab.
+Select one course from the UNM Core Curriculum in Physical and Natural S Social and Behavioral Sciences: (3 credits) Sciences, which must include a lab.

-Social and Behavioral Sciences: (3 credits)

 PSYC 1110 (Introduction to Psychology) or SOCI 1110 (Intro. to Sociology) Arts and Design: (3 credits) 3

 3

 Select one course from the UNM Core Curriculum in Arts and Design.
 Humanities: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Humanities.
 Second Language: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Second Language.
 Student Choice: (6 credits)

 3

 3